nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 Invalid index provided
   * 2a1.
-EduConnect displays an error message, e.g. “Invalid index provided, enter an integer between [0, 10)”
+EduConnect displays an error message, e.g. “The person index provided is invalid: 2”

     Use case ends.

 **Use case: UC-04 List contacts**

-**Preconditions**
-* User may optionally specify filter criteria using tags

 **MSS**
 1. Teacher enters the list command